pshar33/Twitter-Airline-Sentiment-Analysis/README.md

 8. Calculating accuracies, plotting the confusion matrix and comparing the models.

 The link to my kaggle kernel is https://www.kaggle.com/parthsharma5795/comprehensive-twitter-airline-sentiment-analysis .
-**Please feel free to leave a feedback or comment and upvote on KAGGLE if you found it to be helpful !!**
+**Please upvote and feel free to leave a feedback or comment on my kernel if you found it to be helpful !!**